 If you want a travel rewards card with valuable rewards and more robust benefits — and you don’t mind paying an annual fee — the Chase Sapphire Preferred® Card is a great alternative.

-Cardholders earn 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases.
-Plus, earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
+Cardholders enjoy beneﬁts such as 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining, select streaming services and online groceries, 2x on all other travel purchases, 1x on all other purchases, and $50 annual Ultimate Rewards Hotel Credit, plus more.
+Plus, earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 when you redeem through Chase Ultimate Rewards®.

 Along with travel, points can be redeemed for cash and gift cards, or used to pay for products.
 Points can also be transferred to several airline and hotel transfer partners, including British Airways Executive Club, JetBlue TrueBlue, Southwest Airlines Rapid Rewards, United MileagePlus, Virgin Atlantic Flying Club, Marriott Bonvoy and more.